-The Agency is a member of the Mega Millions and Powerball consortiums.
-These consortiums are comprised of lottery directors from member party jurisdictions.
-The prize pools are shared on a percent of sales basis.
-Game accounting is conducted after each semi-weekly drawing.
-Settlements between members occur after each jackpot win and annually for all other prizes unless non-jackpot settlements exceed a specified amount.
-There are currently 47 and 46 lotteries that participate in Powerball and Mega Millions consortiums, respectively.
+The Agency is a member of the Mega Millions consortium and a Licensee Lottery of MUSL, the organization that operates Powerball.
+These groups are comprised of lottery directors from member party jurisdictions.
+The jackpot prize pools are shared on a percent of sales basis.
+Game accounting is conducted after each drawing.
+Settlements between members occur after each jackpot win.
+There are currently 48 lotteries that participate in Powerball and 47 that participate in Mega Millions.